IgniteUI/igniteui-docfx/en/components/slider/slider.md

 ---

 # Slider Overview and Configuration
-<p class="highlight">The Ignite UI for Angular Slider component allows selection in a given range by moving the thumb along the track.
-The track can be defined as continuous or stepped and you can choose between single and range slider types.</p>
+<p class="highlight">The Ignite UI for Angular Slider is a form component which allows selection in a given range by moving a thumb along a track.
+The track can be defined as continuous or stepped and the slider can be configured so users can choose between single value and range (lower and upper value) slider types.</p>
 <div class="divider"></div>

 ## Angular Slider Example